 As mentioned before, the downside to ddPCR is that the number of mutations that can be measured in a single test is relatively small.
 On the other hand, NGS-based tests like ERASE-Seq can assay thousands of mutations in a single test.
 And in fact this is the real goal - to develop an NGS test that has the same sensitivity and specificity of a ddPCR assay.

 The relatively limited multiplexing of ddPCR tests does present limitations in a concordance test with NGS, since we can only directly compare the few mutations that are common between the two tests.
-However, this study focused on lung cancer, which has several high-prevalence EGFR mutations that show up in a sufficient percentage of patients, providing a large pool of both positive and negative results in a 356-sample study.
+However, this study focused on lung cancer, which has several high-prevalence EGFR mutations that show up in a sufficient percentage of patients, providing a large pool of both positive and negative results in this 356-sample study.

 Flow chart representing the types of tests conducted as part of our 356-sample study.